tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #16.
->Write a Python program to find numbers between 100 and 400 (both included) where each digit of a number is an even number.
+>Write a function to find numbers between 100 and 400 (both included) where each digit of a number is an even number.
 The numbers obtained should be printed in a comma-separated sequence.

 #17.
->Write a Python program to print alphabet pattern 'A'.
+>Write a function to print alphabet pattern 'A'.

 **Expected Output :**
 ```